carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl04.rst

 the JIT and open a new module.
 In HandleExtern, we just need to add one line to add the prototype to FunctionProtos.

-With these changes made, lets try our REPL again (I removed the dump of the anonymous functions this time, you should get the idea by now :) :
+With these changes made, let's try our REPL again (I removed the dump of the anonymous functions this time, you should get the idea by now :) :

 ::